-Important Information for Health Professionals Regarding Services Provided by Arohanui Hospice
+Important Information Regarding Services Provided by Arohanui Hospice

 Arohanui Hospice Services and COVID-19 (novel coronavirus)

 We will continue to take new referrals.
 We will discuss these with you on a case by case basis if required.
 We value our partnership with General Practice and other health providers and will continue to work with you all to ensure the safest care for our patients.
-Where possible patients will be managed in the community and the Alert Level 4 rules apply.
+Where possible patients will be managed in the community.
 We have restricted visiting to the inpatient unit, before visiting please call 06-356-6606.

 Arohanui Hospice will be maintaining our 24/7 telephone advice service with specialist medical, nursing, family support and pharmacist services available.

 • Please use our Main phone line 06-356-6606 for all queries

 The Inpatient Unit – 1 Heretaunga St